gposingway/gposingway/README.md

 ### How does it work?

-The package contains all the necessary elements for the majority of preset collections to work as intended by their respective creators in the most common usage scenarios; some community contributions like `FFKeepUI` were added, while some default shaders were renamed or removed to avoid conflicts.
+The package contains all the necessary elements for the majority of preset collections to work as intended by their respective creators in the most common usage scenarios; some community contributions like `FFKeepUI` were added, while some default ReShade 5.8.0 shaders were renamed or removed to avoid conflicts.

 ### Why does it use ReShade 5.8.0 instead of the latest?